Singapore Proposes Tough Law to Counter Fake News

 “This level of overreach poses significant risks to freedom of expression and speech, and could have severe ramifications both in Singapore and around the world,” he added.

-Singapore is currently ranked 151 out of 180 countries in Reporters Without Border’s World Press Freedom Index of Reporters Without Borders, below media-unfriendly nations Myanmar and Russia.
+Singapore is currently ranked 151 out of 180 countries in Reporters Without Border’s World Press Freedom Index, below media-unfriendly nations Myanmar and Russia.

 But Singapore Law Minister K. Shanmugam disputed the criticism, according to Reuters.
 “This legislation deals with false statements of facts.
 It doesn’t deal with opinions, it doesn’t deal with viewpoints.
 You can have whatever viewpoints however reasonable or unreasonable,” he said.